Rishon/sync/README.md

 - ✅ Sync player health
 - ✅ Sync player hunger
 - ✅ Sync player experience
-- ✅ Sync world weather
+- ✅ Sync world weather (Will not work with Folia)
-- ✅ Sync world time
+- ✅ Sync world time (Will not work with Folia)
-- ✅ Sync world border
+- ✅ Sync world border (Will not work with Folia)
 - ✅ Sync player chat
 - ✅ Sync server online players count
 - ✅ Sync player punch animation